JanX2/ShortcutRecorder/README.md

 NSButton
 --------
-If you're going to bind ShortcutRecorder to key equivalent of NSButton, I encourage you to require `NSCommandKeyMask`.
+If you're going to bind ShortcutRecorder to the key equivalent of an NSButton, I encourage you to require `NSCommandKeyMask`.
-This is because NSButton handles key equivalents very strange.
-Rather than investigating full information of the keyboard event, it just asks for `charactersIgnoringModifiers` and compares returned value with its `keyEquivalent`.
-Unfortunately, Cocoa returns layout-independent (ASCII) representation of characters only when NSCommandKeyMask is set.
+This is because NSButton handles key equivalents in a very strange way.
+Rather than investigating all information available for the keyboard event, it just checks `charactersIgnoringModifiers` and compares the returned value with its `keyEquivalent`.
+Unfortunately, Cocoa returns keyboard-layout-independent (ASCII) representation of characters only when NSCommandKeyMask is set.
-If it's not set, assigned shortcut likely won't work with other layouts.
+If it's not set, the assigned shortcut likely won't work with other layouts.

 Coding Style
 ------------